wp-plugins/wp-live-chat-software-for-wordpress/readme.txt

 Stable tag: trunk
 Tested up to: 2.8

-This plugin integrates your Wordpress with LIVECHAT Contact Center - an application for online customer service and support.
+This plugin integrates your Wordpress with LiveChat - an application for online customer service and support.

 == Description ==

-LIVECHAT Contact Center is a fast and intuitive live chat software to enable your sales representatives contact customers on the website.
+LiveChat is a fast and intuitive live chat software to enable your sales representatives contact customers on the website.
 Help online visitors find what they need before they leave your site.

 * Increase sales conversion rate and customer satisfaction level.
 * Allow customers to chat live with the sales person.